 Corned Beef and Cabbage – More Jewish than Irish?

 Corned beef and cabbage is traditionally served on St. Patrick’s Day, however it is not as Irish as one may believe.
-When Irish immigrants were fleeing the great potato famines and arrived in the Northeast they could not afford the traditional cuts of meat used for their beloved braised dinner, so corned beef was instead used as a lower-cost substitution.
+When Irish immigrants fled the Great Potato Famine and arrived in the Northeastern United States, they could not afford the traditional cuts of meat used for their beloved braised dinners, so corned beef was used as a lower-cost substitute.

 But why corned beef?
 It is believed that early Irish and Jewish communities lived very close to each other, with their cuisines overlapping and influencing one another over time.
 In this case, the tradition of using corned beef instead of bacon was likely borrowed from the Jewish community.